22 Different Types of Beetles in the UK

 The heaths and moors of England and Wales are home to a sizeable population of rare beetles known as minotaur beetles.

-You might get lucky and encounter one of these beetles in the spring or fall, but you’re more likely to find the entrance to one of its burrows if you keep an eye out for a hole that’s one centimeter wide and is near excrement from rabbits, sheep, or deer.
+You might get lucky and encounter one of these beetles in the spring or fall, but you’re more likely to find the entrance to one of its caves if you keep an eye out for a hole that’s one centimeter wide and is near excrement from rabbits, sheep, or deer.

 8. Rose Chafer